stickfigure/trivet/README.md

         String hi(String name);
     }

-Create an implementation class, adding @Remote so that we know it's ok to invoke remotely.
-You can optionally specify a list of specific interfaces that are allowed:
+Create an implementation class, adding @Remote so that we know it's ok to invoke remotely:

-    @Remote
-    public class HelloImpl implements Hello {
+    @Remote    // or @Remote(Hello.class) if you wanted to exclude other interfaces public class HelloImpl implements Hello {
         @Override
         public String hi(String name) {